BenD780x9/Klipper-for-Ender_3_v2/README.md

 Klipper requires a Raspberry Pi which you may already be using for OctoPrint.
-Once you install Klipper, the Raspberry Pi becomes the "brain" of your printer and the printer's motherboard is simply there to pass messages to the hardware.
+Once you install Klipper, the Raspberry Pi becomes the "brain" of your printer and the printer's motherboard is simply there to pass messages to the hardware. \
+You can use Raspberry Pi 2,3,4 **BUT NOT Zero**, I'm using Raspberry Pi 2 and it works fine but it better to use the newer version available.

 ## **Basic Installation**